Do you want a refund on your child care expenses?

 For every $1,000 above this limit, the credit phases out by $50.
-So only richer Americans will see their credit reduced.
+So only more affluent Americans will see their credit reduced.

 How to Calculate Your Child Care Credit

 You can find out how much you’re entitled to by using our calculator.
-The dependent tax credit calculator will help you to find out how much you may be entitled to in seconds.
+The dependent tax credit calculator will help you determine how much you may be entitled to in seconds.

-If you file your taxes online, you can easily claim the child and dependent care credit.
-You’ll get all the help you need to fill out the right forms and get your tax refund fast.
+You can easily claim the child and dependent care credit if you file your taxes online.
+You’ll get all the help you need to fill out the correct forms and get your tax refund fast.